liftbridge-io/liftbridge/documentation/overview.md

 multiple streams can be attached to the same subject.
 Liftbridge provides a Kafka-like API in front of NATS.

+Liftbridge streams are partitioned for horizontal scalability.
+By default, streams have a single partition.
+Each partition maps to a separate NATS subject derived from the stream subject.
+Each has a leader and is replicated to some set of followers for fault-tolerance.

 NATS is a lightweight, high-performance pub/sub messaging system.
 It differs from traditional messaging middleware in that it does not provide queuing or message durability.
 Instead, NATS is a fire-and-forget system with at-most-once